 § 154-10.
 Separate lot for each building.
-[Amended 6-8-2011 by L.L.
-No. 5-2011]

-Every building hereafter erected shall be located on a lot as herein defined, and, except as herein provided, there shall not be more than one (1) main building and its accessory buildings on one (1) lot except for multi-family buildings in the Multifamily Overlay Zone, non-residential buildings, and for small farms and large farms in districts where such uses are permitted.
+Every building hereafter erected shall be located on a lot as herein defined, and, except as herein provided, there shall be not more than one (1) main building and its accessory buildings on one (1) lot, except for nonresidential buildings, small farms and large farms in districts where such uses are permitted.